 name: Check django migrations

-entry: python3 manage.py makemigrations --dry-run --check
+entry: python3 manage.py makemigrations --check

 language: system